Remembering the men from the Kingsdown and Creekside Cluster

 Arthur Medgett was killed during a day when the Buffs were barely holding onto their front-line position near the town of RADINGHEM, Belgium [Radinghem is mentioned in Despatches].
 The 1st Battalion found itself taking part in the frantic and fluid "Race to the Sea" as both the Germans and the Allies rushed to avoid being outflanked to the north of the front established (with the British and French Armies) to the south where the German Army had pushed towards Paris only to find the French Army were a hard nut to crack and the Belgians put up a considerable fight on their own territory.

 On 19th October, The Buffs relieved the York and Lancaster Regiment.
 Their task was to hold the line astride the RADINGHEM-BEAUCHAMPS road about CHATEAU DE FLANDRES-BAS CHAMPS railway (M29).
 Arthur's "B" Company was positioned on the left side of the road, while "D" Company took the right side, with "C" Company thrown back of "B" Company's left.

 At 7.40am, 20th October, all hell broke loose.
-As the Battalion War Diary records (in pencil, I have square-bracketted unclear entries):
+As the Battalion War Diary records (I have square-bracketed unclear entries):

 "7.40 am: Enemy's artillery opened very heavy fire on our trenches, their guns keeping it up most of the day.
 About 11.00am Colonel Harter [?Marten?Harler?] commanding front line was wounded, about 2pm the enemy attacked very vigorously on our front, right and left.